hei-synd-aml/01-Intro-to-ML/README.md

 Windows:
 ```
-.\venv_AML\Scripts\activate
+..\..\venv_AML\Scripts\activate
 ```
-Mac:
+Mac (to be tested):
 ```
-source venv_AML/bin/activate
+source ../../venv_AML/bin/activate
 ```
-4. Tu use the virtual env in jupyter lab you need to install (if not in requirements.txt):
+4. To use the virtual env in jupyter lab you need to install (if not in requirements.txt):
 ```
 pip install ipykernel
 ```
-5. Now, before running Jupyterlab, we want to introduce our virtual environment to jupyterlab so that we can use it(*remember* to use this command inside of virtual environment)
+5. Now, before running Jupyterlab, we want to introduce our virtual environment to jupyterlab so that we can use it (*remember* to use this command inside of the virtual environment)

 ```
 python -m ipykernel install --user --name=venv_AML